-Classified employees on a 245 day work agreement are granted ten days of vacation time per year.
+Classified employees on a 245-day work agreement are granted ten days of vacation time per year.
 After completion of three years of employment, vacation time is increased to fifteen days.
 Vacation days may be accumulated and must be used within 60 days after the year ends in which the vacation days were earned or at the discretion of the Executive Director.
 Unused vacation leave is paid upon termination of employment at the employee's hourly rate of pay.

 All certified employees working on a full-time basis receive fifteen days of personal leave per contract year.
 Personal leave not used in the current year may accumulate to a maximum of 480 hours and be used as sick leave.
 Sick leave hours in excess of 480 days are paid at a rate of \$80 per day on or before June 30.
-Upon termination of employment, sick leave hours in excess of 240 hours are paid at a rate of \$20 per day.
 Retiring certified employees are paid \$50 per day for sick leave hours in excess of 240 hours.

-The District's liability for accrued sick and vacation leave as of June 30, 2018, was \$87,484.
+The District's estimated liability for accrued sick and vacation leave as of June 30, 2020, was \$77,049.

-(b) Other Post Employment Benefits
+(b) Other Post-Employment Benefits

 As provided by K.S.A.
 12-5040, the District allows retirees to participate in the group health insurance plan.
 Certified employees may retire with either 1) twelve or more years of service with the District and retire at age 55 or older or 2) ten year of service, with at least five being full time, and met the KPERS provisions for normal retirement.
 The District pays a maximum of \$2,800 per year for health insurance until the retiree is eligible for Medicare or is eligible to be covered under another employer's primary group health insurance plan.
-During the year ended June 30, 2018, five certified retirees participated in this plan and the District paid \$11,667 in premiums for these retirees.
-Any remaining subsidy to retirees due to the plan's level premium structure has not been quantified in these financial statements.
+During the year ended June 30, 2020, two certified retirees participated in this plan and the District paid \$3,267 in premiums for these retirees.
+Any remaining subsidy to retirees due to the plan's level premium structure has not been quantified in the financial statement.